USS Viper (1814): Built in Vermont

 The second ship to be so named by the Navy, Viper was one of six large row galleys hastily built and commissioned in the mid-1814 at Vergennes, Vermont, for use by Commodore Thomas Macdonough against the British on Lake Champlain.

 Service in the War of 1812

-Under the command of Lieutenant Francis Mitchell, Viper participated in the capture of the British squadron, under Commodore George Downie, off Plattsburgh, New York, on 11 September 1814, where she helped drive the surviving enemy gunboats back towards Canada.
+Under the command of Lieutenant Francis Mitchell, Viper participated in the defeat of the British squadron, under Commodore George Downie, off Plattsburgh, New York, on 11 September 1814, where she helped drive British gunboats back towards Canada.

 This American naval victory ended English attempts to invade and split the United States in two by way of the Lake Champlain-Hudson River corridor, immeasurably strengthening the American bargaining position during peace negotiations at Ghent.
 Viper remained with the squadron for the remainder of the war but, with the return of peace, was partially dismantled and laid up at Whitehall, New York.